MATES AT GALLIPOLI HAUNT A SHELL-SHOCKED ANZAC

 My great-uncle, Anzac veteran Arthur Singleton, was admitted to a Tasmanian mental asylum in 1926.
-He constantly spoke of being tormented by the voices of his dead mates on Gallipolli.
-With the 12th Battalion Arthur had gone on to fight at Lone Pine and in France, but it was memories of the carnage following the dawn landing at ANZAC Cove that quite literally drove him mad.
-It is a cliche, but oh so true, that he and his friends experienced a ‘baptism of fire’ on The Peninsula.
-No other action Arthur was involved in had quite the same impact.
+He constantly spoke of being tormented by the voices of his dead mates on Gallipoli.
+After enlisting in the 12th Battalion at the outbreak of WWI Arthur fought at Lone Pine and in France.
+However, it was memories of the carnage following the dawn landing at Anzac Cove that quite literally drove him mad.
+It is a cliche, but oh so true that he and his friends experienced a ‘baptism of fire’ on The Peninsula.
+No other action Arthur was involved in had quite the same, terrible impact.
 His medical notes written by asylum staff two years after his first admittance are revealing;

 14.2.28 At times noisy and restless.
 He lies in bed is very sullen & one can get little out of him.
 Hears voices.
 Said; “I am being worried by the chaps on Gallipoli.”